New critical race theory laws have teachers scared, confused and self-censoring

 In recent years, many school districts have worked to examine structural racism in their systems — conducting “equity audits” and looking at discipline and achievement data through the lens of race.
 Many have added curriculums, books and lessons about racism and White privilege.
 In many places, these efforts accelerated following the murder of George Floyd in May 2020.

 The backlash followed.
-A study published by UCLA’s Institute for Democracy, Education and Access surveyed 275 teachers and found the majority reported efforts to block teaching on issues of race.
+A study published by UCLA’s Institute for Democracy, Education and Access surveyed 275 teachers who belong to organizations that address equity and tolerance and found the majority reported efforts to block teaching on issues of race.
 Some teachers also said their districts were pulling away from previously announced equity efforts.

 Laws limiting the teaching of race, gender and related questions now exist in Arkansas, Idaho, Iowa, New Hampshire, North Dakota, Oklahoma, South Carolina, Tennessee and Texas.
 Executive actions, such as rules approved by a state board of education, are in place in Alabama, Florida, Utah and Virginia.
 In Georgia, the state board of education approved a resolution along these lines, but it was never codified into rules.
 In Montana, the attorney general issued an opinion on the issue.
 In Arizona, a law that imposed limits on teaching race was invalidated by the state supreme court.